moonbeam5115/RealTimeJointAnalysis/README.md

 * Injuries that limit body mobility can cause depression or anxiety[1] and can be an economic burden [2]
 * Some promise has been shown in experiments researching visual biofeedback [3]
-* Inspired by the work from Facebook Research Group: led by Dario Pavllo -- github link [4]
+* Inspired by the work from Facebook Research Group: led by Dario Pavllo -- [4]
-* Updated the project to work with Detectron2 with help from: -- github link [5]
+* Updated the project to work with Detectron2 with help from: -- [5]
 * Added functionality to work with live webcam feed
 * Added joint angle measurement at the shoulder joint (relative to torso)
 * Calculated and displayed joint reaction force at the hip based on 2 biomechanical cases: 1 legged vs 2 legged stance